sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 **Employee Mementos**

-1. A dirty check you vowed to never cash in, but canít seem to throw away.
+1. A dirty check you vowed to never cash in, but can√≠t seem to throw away.
 2. The strongly worded resignation letter you never sent.
 3. An old fashioned pen you got as a gift for your first major success.
 4. A piece of company memorabilia.
-5. The habit of fixing your tie when youíre nervous.
+5. The habit of fixing your tie when you√≠re nervous.
 6. A fake tan which is still all the rage among corporate employees.
 7. Your old company ID card, with a red CANCELED stamp covering half of it.
 8. The abysmally ugly tie you wore to your first day at work.